bbartoldson/examples/README.md

-# A repository for snippets of code for side projects.
+# A repository for side projects.

 ## Completed projects: